jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/projectadmin/index.md

 ##Project member privileges
 Project members have the fewest privileges and responsibilities.
-Members can do these tasks:
+They can do these tasks:
 * Add and edit work items
 * Create Git branches for Git projects
 * Create tags for Git projects